yackx/ipgo/content/techniques/recursion.md

 ## Recursion

-Recursion is the technique of making a function call itself.
+Recursion is the technique of **making a function call itself**.
 It is a way to break down a problem into smaller and easier problems, until the problem becomes trivial.
 A function (or a procedure) that goes through recursion is said to be _recursive_.

 The canonical use case for teaching recursion is the calculation of factorial.